n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches.md

 ## Check that the node has processed all items

-To check if the node still has items to process, use the following expression: `{{$node["SplitInBatches"].context["noItemsLeft"]}}`.
+To check if the node still has items to process, use the following expression: `{{ $node["Example Split In Batches"].context["done"] }}`.
 This expression returns a boolean value.
 If the node still has data to process, the expression returns `false`, otherwise it returns `true`.

 ## Get the current running index of the node

 To get the current running index of the node, use the following expression: `{{$node["SplitInBatches"].context["currentRunIndex"];}}`.